Learning from Shader Program Traces: Related Work

 \ourParagraph{Program traces in machine learning.} Program traces have proven helpful in malware detection \cite{DBLP:journals/corr/abs-1801-02318}, program induction \cite{Reed2016NeuralP} and program synthesis \cite{chen2018executionguided,9218613}.
 Researchers have also explored using partial execution or partial rendering to synthesize graphics programs \cite{DBLP:journals/corr/abs-1804-01118} or infer parameters for procedural models \cite{NIPS2016_40008b9a}.
 Instead of developing specialized learning models for a particular application, we explore a generic architecture that can learn over a range of applications.
 Nevertheless, this work focuses on learning from program traces for shaders, which enjoy certain unique properties such as an emphasis on pixel outputs and an enormous degree of parallelism.

-\ourParagraph{Features for deep learning on imagery data.} Researchers have explored the use of a variety of features beyond simple RGB as inputs to learned functions.
-Nalbach~\etal~\shortcite{Nalbach2017b} have arguably made the most comprehensive exploration of such features as part of a deferred shading pipeline.
+\ourParagraph{Features for deep learning on imagery data.} Researchers have explored a variety of features beyond simple RGB as inputs to learned functions.
+Nalbach~\etal~\shortcite{Nalbach2017b} have made a comprehensive exploration of such features as part of a deferred shading pipeline.
 Xie~\etal~\shortcite{xie2018tempoGAN} consider auxiliary features including flow velocity and vorticity when learning density super-resolution for fluid simulation.
+Positional encoding~\cite{mildenhall2020nerf} augments the input by applying high frequency functions to coordinate features, but does not benefit our tasks (\appx{sec:positional}).
 To our knowledge, our paper is the first to propose augmenting such features with the full program trace.
 The benefits are that the trace of a program that computes such manually picked features inherently includes them, as well as other potentially useful information; moreover the extent to which various features are useful for a particular application and shader are discovered automatically by the learning process.

 \ourParagraph{Feature space reduction.} In deep networks, an overly large feature space can exhaust memory, increase training time, or even make learning tasks harder.
 Researchers have explored methods to reduce the feature space by pruning whole convolutional filters \cite{DBLP:journals/corr/LiKDSG16,Luo_2017_ICCV,DBLP:journals/corr/MolchanovTKAK16}.
 In our method, we focus mostly on reducing the input feature space because the dimension of the program trace can be large.
 We use a method similar to that of Molchanov~\etal~\shortcite{DBLP:journals/corr/abs-1906-10771} to evaluate the importance of each trace input and show a trade-off between the runtime and visual fidelity as we change our feature reduction strategies.
 Our experimental results suggest that without prior execution or learning, we could find no subsampling strategy that consistently outperforms a simple uniform subsampling.
 However, if the shader is allowed the overhead of learning a model over the full program trace, we can select important trace features from the learned model.